 Are These Retail-Wholesale Stocks a Great Value Stocks Right Now?

-One stock to keep an eye on is MarineMax (HZO).
-HZO is currently holding a Zacks Rank of #2 (Buy) and a Value grade of A. The stock is trading with P/E ratio of 7.90 right now.
-For comparison, its industry sports an average P/E of 22.66.
-Over the last 12 months, HZO's Forward P/E has been as high as 14 and as low as 7.04, with a median of 8.19.
+One stock to keep an eye on is Jeronimo Martins SGPS (JRONY).
+JRONY is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-HZO has a P/S ratio of 0.63.
-This compares to its industry's average P/S of 0.8.
+Investors will also notice that JRONY has a PEG ratio of 2.22.
+This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
+JRONY's PEG compares to its industry's average PEG of 2.65.
+Within the past year, JRONY's PEG has been as high as 2.65 and as low as 1.82, with a median of 2.10.

-Finally, our model also underscores that HZO has a P/CF ratio of 7.72.
-This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
-HZO's current P/CF looks attractive when compared to its industry's average P/CF of 21.25.
-Over the past 52 weeks, HZO's P/CF has been as high as 13.67 and as low as 6.21, with a median of 7.71.
+Finally, investors will want to recognize that JRONY has a P/CF ratio of 10.98.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+JRONY's current P/CF looks attractive when compared to its industry's average P/CF of 13.19.
+Within the past 12 months, JRONY's P/CF has been as high as 11.19 and as low as 7.94, with a median of 9.69.

-Investors could also keep in mind Itochu (ITOCY), an Retail - Miscellaneous stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Retail - Supermarkets stock you could consider is Marks and Spencer Group (MAKSY), which is a # 2 (Buy) stock with a Value Score of A.

-Shares of Itochu are currently trading at a forward earnings multiple of 8 and a PEG ratio of 0.54 compared to its industry's P/E and PEG ratios of 22.66 and 0.72, respectively.
+Marks and Spencer Group is currently trading with a Forward P/E ratio of 12.82 while its PEG ratio sits at 0.19.
+Both of the company's metrics compare favorably to its industry's average P/E of 21.02 and average PEG ratio of 2.65.

 Zacks Top 10 Stocks for 2022